-In Years 12 and 13, students study the IBDP, which includes the humanities, at least two languages, experimental science, maths and the arts.
-Other core requirements of the IBDP include an extended essay, the Theory of Knowledge course, and Creativity, Action, Service (CAS) activities.
-Students who choose not to take the IBDP, can study NIST high school courses, which are based on US-based learning standards and provide a grade point average equivalent that is used for college or university applications.
+In Years 12 and 13 students study the IBDP, which includes the humanities, at least two languages, experimental science, maths, and the arts.
+Other core requirements of the IBDP include the Extended Essay, the Theory of Knowledge course, and Creativity, Action, Service (CAS) activities.
+Students who choose not to take the IBDP can study NIST high school courses, which are based on US-based learning standards and provide a grade point average equivalent that is used for college or university applications.

 When it comes to education, one size does not fit all – and NIST clearly understands the need for variety in learning.
 The school offers various specialist programmes that challenge students with different interests and abilities.

 This three programme IB World school offers college students an optional qualification, the Global Citizen Diploma (GCD), which complements the IBDP and NIST High School Diploma.
 NIST, which is the only school in Thailand to offer the GCD, strongly encourages its students to complete this qualification and “showcase their talents in leadership, management, community engagement, global citizenship and other areas not measured through traditional grades”.

 NIST is also the only school in Asia to offer the Harvard Business School’s Credential of Readiness (CORe) programme, which focuses on business analytics, economics for managers, and financial accounting.
 Typically offered only at university level, this 11-week programme is open to select NIST students with a passion for entrepreneurship.
 Another initiative that will appeal to enterprising leaners is the school’s TEDx Youth@NIST event.